K J Somaiya Institute of Management MBA Admissions 2026

 Solving and asking doubts is important to learn the concepts properly.
 You should clarify the doubts which appear while giving mocks or understanding the concepts as these clarifications help in understanding the concepts in depth.

 Mental health is very important during preparation.
-Ignorance of mental health leads to the generation of stress which impacts performance, which leads to the lack of focus and confidence.
+Ignorance of mental health leads to the generation of stress which impacts performance, leading to the lack of focus and confidence.
 You should maintain a healthy lifestyle with proper diet, exercise, and adequate sleep.

 Frequently Asked Questions (FAQs)